toolarium/toolarium-enum-configuration/README.md

 # toolarium-enum-configuration

-Defines the toolarium enumeration configuration.
+Defines the toolarium enumeration configuration or in short enum configuration.

 ## Getting Started